On today’s date in 1928, Eileen Vollick obtained her pilot’s license to become Canada’s first licensed female pilot.

 “The government inspector had arrived and the cadets waited anxiously,” she wrote.

 “Before a license can be issued, the pilot must make four landings, from a height of 1,500 feet, within 150 feet of a spot designated on the ground, one landing from 5,000 feet with the motor shut off, five figure 8 (eight) turns between two designated marks, and a 175-miles cross-country flight.
 The day previous to the tests I had the extreme pleasure of taking Captain G. B. Holmes, Government Inspector, for a flight, and he gave me great credit for the able manner in which I handled the plane.
 On March 13, 1928, (lucky day for me) along with ten other cadets of the Elliot Flying School, I successfully passed the Government Civil Aviation examination, making three three-point landings on the ice with skiis, in place of wheels, to the utmost satisfaction of Captain Holmes, and the hearty congratulations of my instructors, and fellow students.”

-According to the Canadian Ninety-Nines—who we’ll get to shortly—Vollick was also the first Canadian woman to parachute into water.
+According to the Canadian Ninety-Nines, the world’s largest and oldest organization of licensed female pilots, Vollick was also the first Canadian woman to parachute into water.

 2008 PICTURE POSTAGE STAMP

-Also in 2008, through Canada Post’s Picture Postage program, Vollick was celebrated as Canada’s first licensed female pilot on a stamp designed by the Canadian Ninety-Nines, the world’s largest and oldest organization of licensed female pilots.
-The stamp was the group’s first issue and, like all Picture Postage stamps, can be used as regular letter postage within Canada.
+In 2008, through Canada Post’s Picture Postage program, Vollick was celebrated as Canada’s first licensed female pilot on a stamp designed by the Canadian Ninety-Nines.
+The stamp was the group’s first issue and – like all Picture Postage stamps – can be used as regular letter postage within Canada.

 Designed by Suzanne Wiltshire, it depicts Vollick in the Curtiss Jenny aircraft alongside an inset portrait of the famed pilot.